chaordic/tag-emr-instance/README.md

 * Tags are provided as arguments to this [bootstrap action][].
 * The option `--aws-credentials` is used to provide the path to a script in S3 from where AWS access credentials will be read.
+* For EMR tagging to work the cluster should have been created with ["visible to all users"][visibility] set as true.
+Another option is to have the same credentials used to create the cluster provided with --aws-credentials.

 AWS credentials and security considerations
 ===========================================

-Internally, this script executes some EC2 scripts that require access to Amazon Web Services credentials (AWS_ACCESS_KEY, AWS_SECRET_KEY) being available as environment variables at execution time.
+Internally, this script executes some EC2 and EMR scripts that require access to Amazon Web Services credentials (AWS_ACCESS_KEY, AWS_SECRET_KEY) being available as environment variables at execution time.

 Given that bootstrap scripts must be publicly accessible files in S3, it